 Below: 1st photo - Twiggy stems are a yellow-ish green with warty lenticels.
 2nd photo - Bark on older stems becomes more gray and fissured.
 3rd photo - The underside of the leaf is pale in color with fine white hair on the main veins.

-Notes: Eloise Butler introduced this plant to the Garden on May 24, 1913 with plants obtained from the Park Board Nursery.
-The plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
+Notes: Eloise Butler introduced Canada Elderberry to the Garden on May 24, 1913 with plants obtained from the Park Board Nursery.
+She planted again in Oct.
+1917.
+Canada Elderberry was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 Garden Curator Susan Wilkins added additional plants in 2008.
 It is native to all of the lower 48 states except Washington Oregon, Idaho, Nevada and Utah.
 It is found in Canada from Manitoba eastward.
 In Minnesota it is found in about half the counties of the state, mostly in the southern half of the state.
 Mrs. Grieve (Ref.
 7) writes that in England "It has been said, with some truth, that our English summer is not here until the Elder is fully in flower, and that it ends when the berries are ripe."
 This is generally true in the northern parts of the United States also.

 One recipe found for Elderberry Jelly is as follows (for seven medium size jars) (Similar to many berry recipes): 3 pounds of berries, 2 lemons, 1 box of pectin, 4 1/2 cups of sugar.
-Crush and heat the berries without adding water.
+Crush and heat the berries without adding water or only a very small amount.
 When the juice flows in the pan, simmer for 15 minutes, then squeeze out the juice in a juice bag into a large pot.
-Add 1/4 cup of lemon juice, mix in the pectin while bringing to a boil.
-Pour in the sugar while stirring and bring to a boil.
-Boil for one minute, skimming off any foam, them pour immediately into the jars and seal with paraffin or use the boiling water immersion method in a canner.
+Add 1/4 cup of lemon juice, mix in the pectin while bringing to a rolling boil.
+Pour in the sugar while stirring and bring to a rolling boil.
+Boil for one minute, remove from heat, skimming off any foam with a metal spoon, them pour immediately into the jars and seal with paraffin or use the boiling water immersion method in a canner.
+[A little butter in the mix cuts down the amount of foaming in most berry recipes]

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.